guiliberali/bandits_meet_HMM/README.md

 - 'Configuration.R' defines global variables necessary for other files, and loads + installs the necessary packages.
 - 'Functions.R' contains all helper functions needed for subsequent analysis performed in the repository.

-Two studies were performed - each has a separate folder, which is structured as follows.
+Two studies were performed - each has a separate folder, structured as follows.

 <p>
     <img src="Repository Overview.PNG" width="800" height="600" />